Is Motorcycle Insurance Required in Florida?

 - Fatal injuries

-Bright Sunlight May Decrease Visibility
+Bright Sunlight May Decrease Visibility of Motorcycles

 Motorcycles naturally fit a smaller visual profile than passenger vehicles, making them harder for the drivers of passenger vehicles to see at the best of times.
 If the passenger vehicle driver fails to see a motorcyclist, often in response to the sun shining too brightly, it can increase the risk of an injured rider.